Banana Massacre

 U.S. officials in Colombia and United Fruit representatives portrayed the workers' strike as "communist" with a "subversive tendency" in telegrams to Frank B. Kellogg, the United States Secretary of State.
 The Colombian government was also compelled to work for the interests of the company, considering they could cut off trade of Colombian bananas with significant markets such as the United States and Europe.

 Gabriel García Márquez depicted a fictional version of the massacre in his novel One Hundred Years of Solitude, as did Álvaro Cepeda Samudio in his La Casa Grande.
 Although García Márquez references the number of dead as around three thousand, the actual number of dead workers is unknown.

 Strike

-The workers of the banana plantations in Colombia went on strike on November 12, 1928.
-The workers made nine demands from the United Fruit Company:
+A decade before the massacre, workers had gone on strike but had seen little change.
+The workers made nine demands from the United Fruit Company in October 1928: